Tweed Guide can collect you from your local hotel (dependant on numbers) or the railway station at Tweedbank which is local to the fishing.

 If you want solitude or company as you fish or anything in between the good ghillie or guide senses that and ensures that you get it.
 Some fishing magazines seem to delight in the image of the rude and abnoxious stereotype of a Scots ghillie.
 We think this is an insult.
 Where such "characters" exist it may be seen as quaint or amusing.
 If that is what you want to experience Tweed Guide cannot help you.
 Service does not mean servility or a fawning toadie at your side but most people (apart from in dark clubs in the city we understand) do not enjoy paying to be insulted.
 Tweed Guide’s team and most beat ghillies know that and act accordingly.

-Trout, Grayling, Salmon and Sea Trout we are pashion about our fishing.
+Trout, Grayling, Salmon and Sea Trout we are passionate about our fishing.

-With Tweed Guide you will always have a balanced appropriate set of good quality gear and it is your guide’s responsiblilty with Tweed Guide to make sure that is taken care of.
-Don’t start me on the leaky waders or thin waders in sub freezing conditions!!!
-Yes our guide makes sure that you have the right waders … we have 45 sets.
-All waders leak, it is just a question of timing, but a set of cheap PVC thigh waders in 3 ft of water is just bonkers.
+With Tweed Guide, you will always have a balanced appropriate set of good quality gear and it is your guide’s responsibility with Tweed Guide to make sure that is taken care of.
+Our guide makes sure that you have the right waders … we have a good range of sizes.

-Wading staff, glasses and if required a safety jacket are the basis of safe sensible fishing.
-I still hear, "Aye wading staffs are for women" and stand appalled while 2 inch brass tubes hurtle across faces with no protection for eyes.
+Wading staff, glasses and if required are the basis of safe sensible fishing.
+I still hear, "Aye wading staffs are for women" and stand appalled while 2-inch brass tubes hurtle across faces with no protection for eyes.
 Such nonsense is unforgivable.
 It is your life and your eyes.

 The guide is not always an instructor but will assist with your casting.
-His aim however is to get you fishing productively and quickly.
-The ideal scenario with Tweed Guide guides for beginners is a 1-2 hour session on the river the night before your first day with one of our 6 instructors and then your guide working with you and encouraging you all the next day.
+His aim, however, is to get you fishing productively and quickly.
+The ideal scenario with Tweed Guide guides for beginners is a 1-2 hour session on the river the night before your first day with one of our instructors and then your guide working with you and encouraging you all the next day.
 Such ideal scenarios do not always happen however and they are not essential.

-Finally at Tweed Guide we try to ensure that your guide has you on the best piece of river for your skill, wading ability, geographic and transport limitations, time of year and of course your budget.
-That is not easy but since 20% of Tweed Guide clients come back to us the next year, even in as unreliable sport as salmon fishing, we believe we do alright.
-Your testimonials also help and enable us to fine tune every year.
+Finally, at Tweed Guide we try to ensure that your guide has you on the best piece of the river for your skill, wading ability, geographic and transport limitations, time of year and of course your budget.
+That is not easy but since 20% of Tweed Guide clients come back to us the next year, even in an unreliable sport as salmon fishing, we believe we do alright.
+Your testimonials also help and enable us to fine-tune every year.

 Instructors teach you how to cast.
-This may be on water .
+This may be on the water.
 A good instructor concentrates on you (see personality above) A bad instructor is a demonstrator who forgets that you are there.
 A small minority of instructors also instruct while you fish.
-Tweed Guide’s 6 instructors’ work in this way once they have taught you the basics of casting.
+Tweed Guide’s instructors’ work in this way once they have taught you the basics of casting.

 Teaching on the river is tougher and less well paid work than casting instruction alone but we like it.
 So will you.
 Casting instruction on its own is however something we recommend.